Poetry Power!

 Karla Kuskin shares wonderful advice on writing free verse poetry

-Children's Publishing:
+Children's Publishing

 Other resources that will be helpful if you are interested in publishing for children.

-The Society of Children's Book Writers and Illustrators the "must join" organization for children's writers and illustrators
+The Society of Children's Book Writers and Illustrators is the "must join" organization for children's writers and illustrators

 The Children's Book Council